Get all vaccines on time.

 What are the benefits of the rotavirus vaccine?

-The vaccine prevents about 3 out of 4 cases of rotavirus disease, and almost all severe cases, including hospitalizations.
+The vaccine prevents more than 3 out of 4 cases of rotavirus disease, and almost all severe cases, including hospitalizations.
 When you get your child immunized you help protect others as well.

 What are the possible reactions after the vaccine?